How you can improve data centre efficiency without dropping it in the sea

 To remedy this, it’s important to make an assessment of the equipment used, how often it is used, and whether it could benefit from being powered down during quieter periods of its use.
 It may be a relatively minor action, but it’s the cheapest and easiest way to save energy and it can be actioned today.Move to a more energy efficient UPS system

-At the heart of most data centres lies its uninterruptible power supply (UPS) system, an electrical unit which is used to support critical mainstream IT and communications infrastructures when mains power fails or supply is inconsistent.
+At the heart of most data centers lies its uninterruptible power supply (UPS) system, an electrical unit which is used to support critical mainstream IT and communications infrastructures when mains power fails or supply is inconsistent.

 Previously these units were part of the energy consumption problem.
 These large, standalone towers used older technology that could only achieve optimised efficiency when carrying heavy loads of 80-90%.